ome/omero-guide-ilastik/docs/ilastik_fiji.rst

 #.
 Import the CSV to OMERO, as well as the Probabilities.

 #.
 Make an OMERO.table out of the CSV and attach it on the Project in OMERO.
-This can be done using populate_metadata.py plugin or from scratch using the extended groovy script from Fiji.
+This can be done using `omero-metadata <https://pypi.org/project/omero-metadata/>`_ plugin or from scratch using the extended groovy script from Fiji.

 .. |image0| image:: images/ilastik5.png